cvat-ai/cvat/site/content/en/docs/manual/advanced/organization.md

 The member of the organization can leave the organization by going to **Organization page** > **Leave organization**.

+The organization owner can remove members, by clicking on the **Bin** icon.

 ### Delete organization